Ee-Hsin/jordanstocks/README.md

 <b>Blog Page:</b>

-- Ability to subscribe to email list from Blog Page
 - Add security to prevent inputs from being injected with HTML
 - Add CAPTCHA to prevent this input from being spammed by robots
 - Add Pagnation once received more blogs

 <b>Contact Us Page</b>

+- Add security to prevent inputs from being injected with HTML
+- Add a CAPTCHA to prevent form from being spammed by bots
 - Add an input field with standard topics (Interested in investing, want to learn more about the fund, other, etc.)

+<b>Footer</b>

 - Add security to prevent inputs from being injected with HTML
-- Add a CAPTCHA to prevent form from being spammed by bots
+- Add CAPTCHA to prevent spam for the Blog subscription

 <b>Holdings Page:</b>

 - Appears on Navbar and is only visible user is logged in.
 - Similar UI to BlogPage with each section (for every 6 months) holding a link to a table of holdings.

-<b>Footer</b>

-- Ability to subscribe to blog from the Footer

 <b>NavBar</b>

-- Navbar should close everytime the page changes
-- SignOut is also too small in responsive mode
+- SignOut is also too small in responsive mode\

-<b>Admin</b>
+- Scroll up everytime link is changed

+<b>Admin and Hooks</b>

 - Create an admin UI to create future blogs as well as Letters and send them into firebase.
 Will get admin by manually adding 'admin:true' to my user in database.
 - Custom user hook to check if user is signed in on partnership letter page and that will pick they can access the holdings PDF or not.